Ollie Florent: Early football

 Florent attended Mentone Grammar School and Cheltenham East Primary School.
 His paternal grandparents were born in Mauritius.
 He is the son of Australian tennis player Andrew Florent.

-AFL career
+AFL Playing career

+Sydney Swans

 He was drafted by the Sydney Swans with their first selection and eleventh overall in the 2016 national draft.
 He made his debut in the twenty-eight point loss against in the opening round of the 2017 season at the Sydney Cricket Ground.

 Florent received the Rising Star nomination for round eleven, 2018 after recording 20 disposals for the fourth consecutive match in the Swans' 30-point win over at the Sydney Cricket Ground.

 During the Swans clash with Port Adelaide in round 4, 2023, Florent had the shot to win after the siren, however, his kick was touched by Port Adelaide defender Aliir Aliir before the goal line, and failed to register a score.

+Carlton

 Florent was traded to following the 2025 AFL season.